brpandey/leetcode-notes/sys-design/hacking/concepts/databases.md

 While denormalization is a technique that can be used in both relational and NoSQL databases, it is less likely used in relational databases that support ACID transactions.
-By having redundant dats, there is a possibility of inconsistent values at different parts of the database, which could break the use cases for transactional data that require strong consistency.
-However, denormalization is common in NoSQL databases with eventud consistency; schemes can be designed to use redundant data to achieve higher performance.
+By having redundant data, there is a possibility of inconsistent values at different parts of the database, which could break the use cases for transactional data that require strong consistency.
+However, denormalization is common in NoSQL databases with eventual consistency; schemes can be designed to use redundant data to achieve higher performance.

 > It is common that denormalization is associated with a NoSQL database due to performance